3 Private Practice Marketing Strategies You May Already Be Using

 Whether your professional profile is the online hub of your business or simply a tool to help traffic to your website, it’s best to avoid making assumptions about the prospective clients who interact with it.

-For some therapy-seekers, your directory listing may be the only point of contact they have with you—regardless of how much time or effort you’ve put into other areas of your online presence.
+For some therapy-seekers, your therapist website or directory listing may be the only point of contact they have with you—regardless of how much time or effort you’ve put into other areas of your online presence.
 So, take some time to consider:

 • What impression of my field do I want to give them?